LaunchCodeEducation/lchs/src/chapters/sessions/cookies.rst

 Cookies serve several purposes:

 #.
 To keep us logged into a site.
 #.
-To store data that the server needs to remember during our visit.
+To store helpful data for the server during our visit.
+For example:

    a.
-This might include our current score in a game or the contents of our
+Our current score in a game we're playing.
+If we need to close the tab
-      shopping cart.
+      when our teacher/parent/boss walks by, cookies save our progress until we return.
    b.
-For example, when we select *Checkout* to complete an online order,
+The contents of a shopping cart.
+When we select *Checkout* to complete an
-      cookies identify the items we want to buy.
+      online order, cookies identify the items we want to buy.
 #.
 To track and analyze our behavior.

    a.
 Have you received targeted adds while searching the web?
 Cookie data